June 3-5, 2026 - SOLD OUT

 Start times vary based on tides.
 But here’s a rough idea:

-• Morning (9am–2pm): Boat trip – photographing and filming eagles
+Morning (9am–2pm): Marine photography time – photographing and filming eagles in flight

 This trip is suitable for most fitness levels.
 No hiking or strenuous activity, just boarding the boat and enjoying time on the water.